Table of Contents

 Student loans can either come from the federal government or private lenders.
 To qualify for a federal student loan, students must demonstrate financial need, fill out the Free Application for Federal Student Aid (FAFSA®), be enrolled in an eligible degree or certificate program at least half-time, and maintain SAP.

 Another option is to take out a private student loan; however, this is generally only considered after all other options have been exhausted.
-Private student loans don’t have the same criteria as federal student loans and may lack borrower protections, like options for deferment.
+Private student loans may be more expensive than federal student loans and don’t offer the same borrower protections, such as access to income-driven repayment and forgiveness programs.
 Private lenders can set their own terms and repayment plans so you should read the loan terms closely before making any borrowing decisions.

 Recommended: How to Pay for College